brianfluk/software-engineering-project/iteration-02.review.md

 ## Meeting Highlights

 Going into the next iteration, our main insights are:
- * Integrating our heroku server with our mock up prototype to create a fully functioning web-app.
+ * Create a fully functioning web-app by integrating our Heroku server with our prototype.
- * Improve front-end design.
-We plan on following our initial plan on having a student account and creating a different interface for students.
+ * Make front-end design easier to use for students.
+We plan on following our initial plan of having student accounts and creating a different interface for students.
     This way only students registered in the class can open and access the chatroom and course material.
- * Improve UI.
-Create feedback for actions given by users such as:
+ * Improve UI and functionality by creating feedback for actions given by users such as:
-    - adding courses, deleting courses.
+    - Adding courses, deleting courses.
-    - saving, editing and loading lectures.
+    - Saving, editing and loading lectures.
     - Create new buttons functionality for easier navigation between pages.
- * Visually restructure the chat such that the questions are in red, answers in green, comments in blue, Instructor in purple.
+ * Visually restructure the chat such that the questions are in red, answers in green, comments in blue, and instructor comments in purple.
    Answers and questions be linked like a thread.
-   Answers and comments will be indented under the specific question
+   Answers and comments will be indented under the specific question.

  * 2 - 4 items